Enterprise Agreement (EA)

 Step 1: Retrieve IDs from Azure

-2. Copy the Tenant ID for use in a later step.
+2. Copy the Tenant ID for use in Step 2.

 1. Navigate to Cost Management + Billing and select the billing account you plan to connect.